flamapy/flamapy_docs/getting-started.md

 We have prepared the `flamapy` distribution which acts as an interface and is specific to feature models.

-### Option 2: without using the feature models distribution
+### Option 2: using the framework in development mode

 You can choose not to use the distribution.
 In that case, **you have to install the core and the corresponding plugin in developer mode**.